Torsion-free $H$-structures on almost Abelian solvmanifolds

 As $F\in \mfh_v$ is of the form $F=\alpha\otimes v-v^b\otimes \alpha^{\sharp}$, we have

 as claimed.
-Moreover, if $\cU\neq \{0\}$, then $v^b=\epsilon \beta$ and so $\nu(\alpha)=\epsilon\, \alpha^{\sharp}$ and the result follows directly from Theorem \ref{th:cK1=S2cUv}.
-However, if $\cU=\{0\}$, then $\cK_{\mfh}^{(1)}=\{0\}$ and the result follows from Corollary \ref{co:cK1=0elliptic} as $\mfh$ is elliptic. \end{proof} \begin{example} \begin{itemize} \item Corollary \ref{co:nondegmetric} gives another proof of Theorem \ref{th:unitarysubalgebras} (a) and so of the characterisation of the almost Abelian Lie algebras which are K\"ahler in \cite{LW}. \item Corollary \ref{co:nondegmetric} also reproves the characterisation that the author has obtained in (the proof of)\cite{Fr2} of the almost Abelian Lie algebras $\mfg$ admitting a parallel $\G_2^*$-structure with non-degenerate codimension one Abelian ideal $\mfu$.
-In this case, one checks that always $\mfh_v=0$, hence $\cU=\{0\}$, and $\cF_{\mfh}=\tilde{\mfk}_{\mfh}=\mathfrak{su}(1,2)$ if the signature of $\mfu$ is $(2,4)$ and $\cF_{\mfh}=\tilde{\mfk}_{\mfh}=\mathfrak{sl}(3,\bR)$ if the signature of $\mfu$ is $(3,3)$. \end{itemize} \end{example} \begin{remark} We note that the flat pseudo-Riemannian almost Abelian Lie algebras with non-degenerate codimension Abelian ideal are known, cf., \cite[Proposition 4.21]{CFrG}.
+Moreover, if $\cU\neq \{0\}$, we choose $\gamma:=v^b$ and then have $\nu(\alpha)=\alpha^{\sharp}$, Thus, the result follows directly from Theorem \ref{th:cK1=S2cUv}.
+Finally, if $\cU=\{0\}$, then $\cK_{\mfh}^{(1)}=\{0\}$ and the result follows from Corollary \ref{co:cK1=0elliptic} as $\mfh$ is elliptic. \end{proof} \begin{example} \begin{itemize} \item Corollary \ref{co:nondegmetric} gives another proof of Theorem \ref{th:unitarysubalgebras} (a) and so of the characterisation of the almost Abelian Lie algebras which are K\"ahler in \cite{LW}. \item Corollary \ref{co:nondegmetric} also reproves the characterisation that the author has obtained in \cite{Fr2} of the almost Abelian Lie algebras $\mfg$ admitting a parallel $\G_2^*$-structure with non-degenerate codimension one Abelian ideal $\mfu$.
+In this case, one checks that always $\mfh_v=0$, hence $\cU=\{0\}$, and $\cF_{\mfh}=\tilde{\mfk}_{\mfh}=\mathfrak{su}(1,2)$ if the signature of $\mfu$ is $(2,4)$ and $\cF_{\mfh}=\tilde{\mfk}_{\mfh}=\mathfrak{sl}(3,\bR)$ if the signature of $\mfu$ is $(3,3)$. \end{itemize} \end{example} \begin{remark} We note that the flat pseudo-Riemannian almost Abelian Lie algebras with non-degenerate codimension Abelian ideal are known, cf., e.g., \cite[Proposition 4.21]{CFrG}.
 In this case, $f=f^A+\lambda u^b\otimes u$ with $f^A$ being skew-symmetric, $\lambda\in \bR$ and $u\in\mfu$ with $g(u,u)=0$ and $f^A(u)=0$.
-Note that so $\mathrm{O}(p,n-p)$-structures provide examples where for the subset $F_{\mfh}$ of endomorphism of $\bR^{n-1}$ giving special flat $H$-structures on the associate almost Abelian Lie algebra one has
+Note that so $\mathrm{O}(p,n-p)$-structures provide examples where for the subset $F_{\mfh}$ of endomorphisms of $\bR^{n-1}$ giving rise to special flat $H$-structures on the associate almost Abelian Lie algebra one has

 Moreover, the result on flat pseudo-Riemannian almost Abelian Lie algebras with non-degenerate $\mfu$ implies that an arbitrary metric non-degenerate special $H$-structure is flat if and only if